threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 ---
 title: Individual sessions
 subtitle:
-description: Experience relief from your symptoms by releasing the underlying tension in your body, restoring balance to your nervous system, and activating your natural healing processes.
-Available in English, Dutch, Spanish, and (rusty) French.
+description: Restore balance to your nervous system and activate your body’s natural healing processes by releasing the tension underlying your symptoms.
+Sessions available in English, Dutch, Spanish, and (basic) French.
 featured_image: /images/treatment2.jpg
 homepage_image: /images/treatment2.jpg
 date: 2023-11-01 00:00:00